K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   "space_guid":        "[space-guid-here]"
   }' -X PUT -H "X-Broker-API-Version: 2.5" -H "Content-Type: application/json"
   ```
-  ※ 'username:password' means the authentication ID and the authentication password of the service broker.
+  ※ 'username: password' means the authentication ID and the authentication password of the service broker.
 When implementing a service broker, it is a value defined in the library.
 The defined authentication ID is 'admin' and the authentication password is 'cloudfoundry'.

 - body